The Start of the Beginning, It's About Time, And Just Like That... Or Something

 It's time.

-Time to put pen to paper.
+Time to put pen to paper, or fingers to keys.

-Allow thoughts to transform and evolve to fruition.
+Allow thoughts to transform, and evolve to fruition.

 Hoist the anchor, prepare the sails, and let my imaginary ship full of thoughts, adventure, and meaningful stories sail from its safe harbour out into the world.

-I've wanted to start a blog since probably around 2011.
-(Yes, it utterly pains me to think where I 'could be' with it now.)
+I've wanted to start a blog since probably around 2011 (yes, it utterly pains me to think where I 'could be' with it now).

 2011 was the year that I opted to study Journalism at a prestigious media school and University in England -- it was recommended, of course, to write alongside your degree.